What is a Chiropractor and How Do They Differ from A Physical Therapist?

 Chiropractic treatment will consist of diagnostic studies, orthopedic testing and radiology in order to establish a treatment plan which may include rehabilitative exercise, nutrition and lifestyle counseling.

-In order to help to alleviate the patients’ pain and discomfort, the chiropractor will employ manual manipulation or spinalmanipulation.
+In order to help to alleviate the patients’ Massage therapy can also be integrated as a treatment option.
+Stay active so you can lower your risk of experiencing lower back pain and discomfort, the chiropractor will employ manual manipulation or spinalmanipulation.
 The purpose of spinal manipulation is to realign the joints, restoring proper joint motion thereby alleviating muscle tension and reducing pain.

 Physical therapists will evaluate and treat to restore movement and function which is typically strength, range of motion and balance.